Local Funding 2026

 Lead Contacts

-The Local Funding initiative is under the oversight of the Chief Operations Officer.
+The Local Funding initiative is under the oversight of the Assistant Superintendent, Business and Operations Support Services.
 All general inquires about Local Funding can be sent directly to the following contacts.

 Shawn T. Loescher, Ed.D.

-The following are contacts for committees that are working with the Chief Operations Officer on topics closely related, or directly tied, to Local Funding.
+The following are contacts for committees that are working with the Assistant Superintendent on topics closely related, or directly tied, to Local Funding.

 The Citizen's Bond Oversite Committee